sadbacon1148/data_cleansing_sql/README.md

 The tech stack used for this project includes:

-- Google Cloud Platform (Cloud Storage, BigQuery) for storing, cleaning, and preparing the Audible dataset before visualization.
+1. Google Cloud Platform (Cloud Storage, BigQuery) for storing, cleaning, and preparing the Audible dataset before visualization.
-- Microsoft Power BI, which connects with the Google BigQuery connector to visualize the data in real-time (imports at intervals).
+2. Microsoft Power BI, which connects with the Google BigQuery connector to visualize the data in real-time (imports at intervals).

-## Code Explanation

-The SQL code provided performs the following operations:

-1. First, I create a common table expression (CTE) called `runtime_calc` to calculate the converted audio runtime of each book as it comes in with `String` datatype.
-It extracts the hours and minutes from the `Audio_Runtime` field and converts them to a `numeric` value representing the total runtime in hours.

-    The difficulty/annoyance lies in when there're ranges of hours and mins representation, I have broken them down into hour and min separately. i.e. 5 hrs, 5 hrs and 5 mins, 1 hr, 5 mins, and 1 min.
-Additionally, this CTE also takes care of edge cases when the `Audio_Runtime` has the value of  i.e. 'Not Yet Known', 'Less than 1 minute' by making them `NULL` & converting to `0` instead of having it as string datatype.

-2. Then joins the `audible_data` table with the `runtime_calc` CTE to retrieve the necessary fields for further analysis.
-3. Cleans the data by removing unwanted characters and converting the `Rating` field to a float value.
-4. Retrieves the cleaned dataset, including fields such as `timestamp`, `country`, `user_id`, `Book_ID`, `Book_Title`, `Book_Subtitle`, `Book_Author`, `Book_Narrator`, `Audio_Runtime`, `converted_audio_runtime`, `Audiobook_Type`, `Categories`, `Total_No__of_Ratings`, `Price`, and `THBPrice`.

 ## Code Explanation